 - Durable/Home Medical Equipment and Supplies (D/HME) - The Plan in whose state the equipment was shipped to or purchased at a retail store.

 - The Plan in whose state* the ordering physician is located

-After submitting a claim, you can check the status online or via Provider Customer Service's automated phone system.
+After submitting a claim, you can check the status online via Availity Claim Research Tool (CRT) or your preferred web vendor.
 By checking claim status, you can verify if your claim has been received, pended or finalized.
 Additionally, you can verify the descriptions for any claim denials.

 Patient eligibility and benefits should be verified prior to every scheduled appointment.